multiversx/mx-chain-scripts/README.md

 		Running the script with the 'install' parameter will prompt for each machine the following:
 			- number of nodes to be ran on the machine
 			- validator display name for each node (this will only be asked one time)

+		./script.sh observing_squad

+		Running the script with the 'observing_squad' parameter will deploy four observers (one for each shard) plus an instance of the Elrond Proxy
+			- please make sure your machine is able to comfortably run in such a configuration

 	[UPGRADE]
 		#upgrades the node(s) on the local machine
-		./script.sh upgrade
+		./script.sh upgrade - when running just nodes

+		./script.sh upgrade_squad - when running the observing squad configuratio

+		./script.sh upgrade_proxy - whenever you need to update the Elrond Proxy instance (in the observing squad configuration)

 	[START]
 		#starts the node(s) on the local machine
-		./script.sh start
+		./script.sh start - allows you to either start all the nodes or select which ones to start (comma separated node ids)

 	[STOP]
 		#stops the node(s) on the local machine
+		./script.sh stop  - allows you to either stop all the nodes or select which ones to stop (comma separated node ids)

+	[ADD NODES]
+		#allow users to add more nodes in addition to the ones already running on the local machine
-		./script.sh stop
+		./script.sh add_nodes

+		Running the script with the 'add_nodes' parameter will deploy further nodes on your machine.
+			- please take into account that additional hardware resources will be required for each new node
+			- make sure you add the keys for the new node (s) inside the `$CUSTOM_HOME/VALIDATOR_KEYS` folder
+			- this option is not compatible with the `observing_squad` configuration

 	[CLEANUP]
 		#Removes all the node(s) files on the local machine
 		./script.sh cleanup